arduino/help-center-content/content/Store Support/Payments and Invoices/Find-your-receipt-or-invoice.md

 This email is sent after your purchase is processed.

-If you can’t find the email, use the search function in your email client with the the sender, subject, or company name.
-Sometimes, emails can end up in your spam or junk folder.
-Be sure to check these folders if the invoice or receipt is not in your inbox.
+If you can’t find the email, use the search function in your email client with the sender, subject, or company name.
+Check your spam or junk folder if it’s not in your inbox.

 ## Access your Amazon invoice

-When you buy Arduino products on Amazon, an invoice is automatically generated using the information you provided during purchase.
+When you buy Arduino products on Amazon, an invoice is automatically generated using the information you provided during checkout.
 You can access the invoice shortly after your order ships.
-To find your invoice, follow these steps:

 1. Sign in to your Amazon account (ensure you're using the same account you used for the purchase).